wso2/docker-sp/docker-compose/editor-worker-dashboard/README.md

 ## Prerequisites

- * [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose file.
+ * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose template.
  * In order to run the Docker Compose configuration, you will need an active subscription from WSO2 since the Docker images hosted at docker.wso2.com contains the latest updates and fixes to WSO2 Stream Processor.
 You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).